jtng3/tozny-rock-paper-scissors-game/README.md

 ## Technical Details:

-The Rock-Paper-Scissors game will be implemented using the Python programming language and the Tozny SDK.
+The Rock Paper Scissors game will be implemented using the Python programming language and the Tozny SDK.
 The game will be implemented as three separate programs: `play.py`, `winner.py`, and `judge.py`.

 ### Program 1: play.py